liboyang0112/TRExFitter/README.rst

      * YaxisTitle       : title of y-axis used for plots of the region
      * YmaxScale        : scales range of y-axis (default: 2.0)
      * Ymax             : maximum value on y-axis
+     * SkipSmoothing    : if smoothing of nominal samples is used, this option can be used to disable smoothing per region (default: FALSE)

   * Sample:
      * Type             : can be SIGNAL, BACKGROUND, DATA or GHOST; default is BACKGROUND; GHOST means: no syst, not drawn, not propagated to workspace